QMSTR/web/content/blog/qmstr-milestone-1-report.md

 will be invested into creating an automated integration testing environment to ensure the stability of the toolchain.
-Details for the final three sprints will be identified as we go (or maybe based on your feedback?)
+Details for the final three sprints will be identified as we go (or maybe based on your feedback?).
 Expect version 0.2 in early July, and the next requirements workshop for version 0.3 in mid July 2018.

 ## How to participate and how to help